-The Company provides the option to all employees to participate in a defined contribution pension plan in line with local Bermuda market practice.
+The Company provides a defined contribution pension plan for all eligible employees in line with local Bermuda market practice.
 The Company does not have additional supplemental pension schemes nor any early retirement schemes.
-There is no pension plan for the Company's non-executive Board members.
+There is no pension plan for the Company's non-executives.